 We assumed all animals exposed to underwater sound levels that meet the acoustic exposure criteria defined above in Exposure Thresholds will experience take by Level A or Level B harassment due to exposure to underwater noise.
+Likewise, we assumed that all animals exposed to airborne sound levels that meet the acoustic exposure criteria in Exposure Thresholds will experience take by Level B harassment due to exposure to in-air noise.
 Spatially explicit zones of ensonification were established around the planned construction location to estimate the number of otters that may be exposed to these sound levels.
-We determined the number of otters present in the ensonification zones using density information generated by Esslinger et al. (2021).
+We determined the number of otters present in the ensonification zones using density information generated by Weitzman and Esslinger (2015), as well as local sources of data that indicated a higher density of sea otters within the harbor (Greenwood 2022; Prince William Sound Science Center 2022; Schinella 2022, 2023; Solstice Alaska Consulting Inc. 2022).

-The project can be divided into four major components: DTH drilling, vibratory drilling, pile driving using an impact driver, and skiff use to support construction.
-Each of these components will generate a different type of in-water noise.
-Vibratory drilling and the use of skiffs will produce nonimpulsive or continuous noise; impact driving will produce impulsive noise; and DTH drilling is considered to produce both impulsive and continuous noise (NMFS 2020).
+The project can be divided into five major components: DTH pile driving, vibratory pile driving, impact pile driving, skiff use to support construction, and pile driving on land.
+Each of these components will generate a different type of noise.
+Vibratory pile driving and the use of skiffs will produce nonimpulsive or continuous noise; impact pile driving will produce impulsive noise; and DTH pile driving is considered to produce both impulsive and continuous noise (NMFS 2020).

-The level of sound anticipated from each project component was established using recorded data from several sources listed in tables 2 through 5.
+The level of sound anticipated from each project component was established using recorded data from several sources listed in tables 2 through 7.
 We used the NMFS Technical Guidance and User Spreadsheet (NMFS 2018, 2020) to determine the distance at which sound levels would attenuate to Level A harassment thresholds, and empirical data from the proxy projects were used to determine the distance at which sound levels would attenuate to Level B harassment thresholds (table 1).
 The weighting factor adjustment included in the NMFS user spreadsheet accounts for sounds created in portions of an organism's hearing range where they have less sensitivity.
 We used the weighting factor adjustment for otariid pinnipeds as they are the closest available physiological and anatomical proxy for sea otters.
 The spreadsheet also incorporates a transmission loss coefficient, which accounts for the reduction in sound level outward from a sound source.
-We used the NMFSrecommended transmission loss coefficient of 15 for coastal pile-driving activities to indicate practical spread (NMFS 2020).
+We used the NMFSrecommended transmission loss coefficient of 15 for coastal pile-driving activities to indicate practical spread (NMFS 2020) to determine the distance at which sound levels attenuate to 160 dB re 1 μPa.
+Due to limited data of underwater sound pressure levels from DTH pile driving as well as differences in how PTS and TTS thresholds are calculated, the resultant Level A isopleths for DTH pile driving are larger than the Level B isopleths.